nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * 360º Continuous 4.8V - 6V [FEETEC FS90R Micro Servo](https://cdn-shop.adafruit.com/product-files/2442/FS90R-V2.0_specs.pdf)

 For a continuous servo the PWM input signal allows control of the speed, direction of rotation and stopping period.
-Always check the datasheet, there you can sometimes find the pulse widths needed to control the servo.
+Before you start to work with your servo, check the datasheet.
+There you can sometimes find the pulse widths needed to control it.

 A typical stop width is **1500000 ns/1500 ms**.
-Typically, the further the time travels above and below the stop point, the slower the rotation speed gets.
+The further the time travels above and below the stop width, the slower the rotation speed gets.

 Below are the pulse widths for the FS90R servo.
 Yours may be slightly different.